What Government Housing Assistance Programs Are Available for Immigrants?

 If you face discrimination or unfair treatment, document all interactions and contact your provincial human rights commission.
 Many settlement agencies also provide advocacy support for newcomers facing housing discrimination.

-Finding Your First Apartment in Canada
+How Do You Find Your First Apartment in Canada?

 Starting your housing search before arriving in Canada gives you time to understand the market.
 Many newcomers arrange temporary accommodation like extended stay hotels, furnished rentals, or homestays for their first weeks.
 This approach allows you to view properties in person before committing to a lease.
 Signing a lease sight unseen carries risks.